Call Us

 Drug detoxification

-As morphine withdrawal symptoms can be severe, it is recommended that the drug detoxification process takes place in a medically assisted environment.
-This gives a person the opportunity to deal with the physical side of their dependency or addiction in an environment that is safe and well-monitored.
+As morphine withdrawal symptoms can be severe, it's recommended that the drug detoxification process takes place in a medically assisted environment.
+This gives a person the opportunity to deal with the physical side of their addiction in an environment that's safe and well-monitored.

-At Priory rehabilitation centres around the UK, our teams are able to provide round-the-clock care and support to make sure that all traces of morphine are removed from the body in a safe and secure manner.
+At Priory rehab centres around the UK, our teams are able to provide round-the-clock care and support to make sure that all traces of morphine are safely removed from the body.
 Our experts can also make use of appropriately controlled medication to help a person be as comfortable as possible when experiencing physical drug withdrawal symptoms.

 Residential addiction programmes